FinnMurphy98/20QuestionsAI/README.md

 4. Launch the application with the following command-line prompt: `flask run`

 5. If the webpage doesn't automatically open on your default browser, then copy the url in the terminal output into a browser window, i.e. http://127.0.0.1:5000

+7. If you want to run the application with debug mode turned on, then add a new line to the `.flaskenv` file: `FLASK_DEBUG=1`